CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

 <details>
 <summary>Advanced: tool-assisted terminology validation</summary>

-A tool-enabled LLM can carry out most of this workflow.
-Give it access to the source schema and distinct values, the Mapping V2 documentation, the ontology databases, Convert-Pheno, the terminology audit, and the target validator.
-It can then draft the mapping, run it, inspect the evidence, and revise it instead of guessing terms from memory.
+An LLM can help draft a mapping if it can query the same source metadata, terminology databases, audit report, and target validator used by the person reviewing the result.
+A term proposed from model memory alone is not evidence.

 For example, when the LLM proposes a direct NCIT term, it can verify the pair against the database bundle selected by `share/db/manifest.json`: